PandasThumb/pandasthumb.github.io/_posts/2021/2021-02-19-Are-jellyfish-so-dumb.md

 ---
-Title: 'Report: Are jellyfish so dumb that their evolution needed help?'
+title: 'Report: Are jellyfish so dumb that their evolution needed help?'
-Date: '2021-02-19 12:01:00 -8:00 GMT'
+date: '2021-02-19 12:01:00 -8:00 GMT'
-Author: Joe Felsenstein
+author: Joe Felsenstein
 ---

 <figure>